 If your policy does not offer protection for business activities done away from the physical address, you may put your business at risk.
 In the past, Working Away was considered to be inherently risky and a separate cover for the same was offered.
 A specialist cover was often required and the details and requirements were complex.
 Thankfully, many things have changed now and the market place has evolved to make it easy for business owners to add and incorporate this form of insurance to their business.

-Salon Insurance 4u you can simply select it when filling out our online form as part of your additional indemnity options.
+Salon Insurance 4u you can simply select it when filling out our online form as part of your additional insurance options.

 We also have a variety of products designed to keep your money safe.
 These products can cover your cash on site within and beyond business hours and during transit.